TrondurJK/Salmon_lice_simulator/README.md

 Project is: _in progress_

 ## Inspiration
-Add here credits.
-Project inspired by..., based on...
+Tróndur T. Johannesen, Tórstein Balle and more.
+Project inspired by Revie et al. (2005), Stien et al., (2005), Adams et al., (2015) and more.
+Development parameters based on Hamre et al., (2019).

 ## License
 MIT License